VGDC-Game-Jam-2020-Cubby-1/ProtectorTheme/README.md

 This game was created for the UC Irvine VGDC Game Jam of Fall 2020.
 https://dzil123.itch.io/we-will-cook-you

-Protect your chiefs from being killed by rival chiefs!
+Protect your chefs from being killed by rival chefs!

-Rival chiefs will highlight targeted chiefs they intend to kill.
-Save your chiefs by clicking the white buttons within the map to close doors on the killers!
-See how long you can last before you run out of chiefs.
+Rival chefs will highlight targeted chefs they intend to kill.
+Save your chefs by clicking the white buttons within the map to close doors on the killers!
+See how long you can last before you run out of chefs.

 Source code licence: GNU GPL v3.0 https://www.gnu.org/licenses/gpl-3.0.en.html